Cheddabob420/OpenScript/README.md

 - Templating: if `jinja2` is installed the runner will render action params and messages with Jinja2 (you get `vars`, `last_match_score`, `attempts` in the template context).
 Otherwise a simple `{{ name }}` string replacement is used.
 - Native clicks use `pyautogui` and require a desktop session.
 On Linux `pygetwindow` is used for window geometry when available, otherwise the runner falls back to `xdotool` or full-screen origin.

-If you'd like, I can add a `reload_vars` cron-style example or show a sample full automation YAML for the Google example.

 Release
 -------